ARCHER-CSE/2018-12-06-turing-hpcintro/_episodes/15-transferring-files.md

 teaching: 30
 exercises: 10
 questions:
-- "How do I upload/download files to the cluster?"
+- "How do I upload/download files to a remote HPC system?"
 objectives:
-- "Be able to transfer files to and from a computing cluster."
+- "Be able to transfer files to and from a remote HPC system."
 keypoints:
 - "`wget` downloads a file from the internet."
 - "`sftp`/`scp` transfer files to and from your computer."